danielochoa01/Getting-and-Cleaning-Data-Course-Project/README.md

 This repo was created in order to submit the assignment for Week 4 of Getting and Cleaning Data Course.

+### How the script works
+First of all, the script check if the zip file containing the dataset exists, if not it downloads it.
+Then the script unzips the file into a directory called dataset.
+Finally it processes all the transformations listed on Codebook.md

 ### Files contained in this repo